ChristianWulf/qa-eclipse-plugin/README.md

 - a command entry in the context menu (a.k.a. right-click menu) to execute the tool (example: "Run PMD")
 - a view to display the issues detected by the tool.
 This view needs to be opened manually via
   > ``"Settings -> Open View -> ..."``
+- a property page on the properties of each project (example: "PMD Settings").
+This page allows to configure the tool.

 ## Configuration
-The plugin expects a dedicated properties file in the directory ".settings" of the Eclipse project, you like to check for issues.
-This file is created automatically upon the first execution of one of the run commands.
-Afterwards, you can change the default settings, such as the path to the tool's xml configuration file and the path(s) to the jar file(s) containing your custom rules/checks.
-This file is intended to be uploaded to your repository to share the rule configuration with your team.
+The plugin expects a dedicated "prefs" file in the directory ".settings" of the Eclipse project, you like to check for issues.
+This file is created automatically if you hit the "apply" button the the corresponding property page.
+The property page allows to define the path to the tool's xml configuration file and the path(s) to the jar file(s) containing your custom rules/checks.
+The "prefs" file is intended to be uploaded to your repository to share the rule configuration with your team.

 ## Install
 - via Eclipse Updatesite: